 - Get rid of mold and mildew as best you can in the shower.
 This is a huge turnoff for people (more work!).
 Use your own product like baking soda and hydrogen peroxide and scrub with a cleaning toothbrush, or purchase a specialty mold and mildew remover.
 If it’s very stubborn, consider re-caulking.

-- The tub should be free of soap scum, check out our videos on how to do this and also, remove as many personal items from the shower area.
+- The tub should be free of soap scum.
+Also, remove personal items from the shower area.
 Keep products and shower items to a minimum.